gdbroman/broman.blog/_posts/2020-07-19-life-a-juggling-act.md

 Each day we’re handed a certain amount of fuel units and it’s our job to spend them wisely.

 Indeed, we can increase those fuel units through lifestyle design.
-But no matter how much meditating or fasted exercise one does, we ain't geting more time.
+But no matter how much meditating or fasted exercise one does - we ain't geting mo' time.

 _Everybody_ gets 24 hours - so what’s your strategy gonna be like?